Social Science in AMR Research Symposium

 – Clare Chandler – London School of Hygiene and Tropical Medicine

-Formulated as a work-in-progress event, attendees will exchange ideas about approaches and theory that have been developed and applied in their on-going social research on AMR.
-Presentations and discussions will focus on four themes, which have been described by the Antimicrobials In Society Hub as ways to link together core literature and theory that can be applied to AMR: Care; Ecologies; Pharmaceuticals and Markets; and Knowledge.
-Please download the symposium programme and the symposium flyer.
+Formulated as a work-in-progress event, we heard from sixteen presenters across four thematic panels, saw and discussed 18 poster presentations, and reflected on the state of the field through a keynote talk and final panel discussion.
+The four themes followed those described by the Antimicrobials In Society Hub as ways to link together core literature and theory that can be applied to AMR: Care; Ecologies; Pharmaceuticals and Markets; and Knowledge.

 - Katharina Rynkiewich (Washington University in St. Louis)